sanger-pathogens/assorted-sub-workflows/qc_isolates/README.md

 ### GTDB-Tk runtime

 - Runtime and memory can be reduced for GTDB-Tk classficiation by specifying the `--temp_file_storage` option with either `/tmp` or `/dev/shm`.
-Writing these file to disk instead of keeping everything in memory reduces peak RAM usage by up to 89% and can improve runtime by up to 10%.
+Writing these files to disk instead of keeping everything in memory reduces peak RAM usage by up to 89% and can improve runtime by up to 10%.
 This often allows the job to run with a smaller memory request, meaning it can start faster on cluster schedulers.
-- From testing
 - If you know the size of your samples you can request a specific temp memory using `--tmp_space <XX>GB`.
 This lets you reserve a specific amount of temporary memory/disk space.
 ### Dependencies